manuc108/secure_file_sharing_system/README.md

 ## Secure File Sharing System
 <hr>

-### Backend Assessment for EZ Works
+### Backend Project
-This project is a secure file-sharing system implemented as part of the backend engineer assessment for **EZ Works**. <br>
+This project is a secure file-sharing system implemented as part of the backend project <br>

 Once verified, login into your account and you will recieve a token.
 Add it to the `Authorization` header to make protected requests. <br>
 You can now list files, generate download links and download the files. <br>